robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 before it, and its options can be overridden by options after it.
 It is possible to use :option:`--argumentfile` option multiple times or even recursively::

+   robot --argumentfile all_options_and_arguments.txt
-   robot --argumentfile all_arguments.robot
+   robot --argumentfile defaults.args --name Example tests.robot
-   robot --name Example --argumentfile other_options_and_paths.robot robot --argumentfile default_options.txt --name Example my_tests.robot robot -A first.txt -A second.txt -A third.txt tests.robot
+   robot -A first.txt -A second.txt -A third.txt tests.robot

 Reading argument files from standard input